MVIG-SJTU/AlphaPose/docs/INSTALL.md

 ```

 #### Windows
+Windows users should install Visual Studio due to the problem mentioned [here](https://github.com/MVIG-SJTU/AlphaPose/blob/master/setup.py#L121).
+If you do not want to install Visual Studio and want to use AlphaPose, you can refer to our [previous version](https://github.com/MVIG-SJTU/AlphaPose/tree/pytorch#installation) that do not require Visual Studio.

 For Windows user, if you meet error with PyYaml, you can download and install it manually from here: https://pyyaml.org/wiki/PyYAML.
 If your OS platform is `Windows`, make sure that Windows C++ build tool like visual studio 15+ or visual c++ 2015+ is installed for training.